SkyLandTW/JXTN/README.md

    *firstOfMin* and *firstOfMinInt*), because they tend to break Java IDEs.
  - No extension to Array classes for now because I don't know how to do it.
  - No test suite available.
 Some code may be broken since I never test them.
+ - AXI should only be used with the latest released version of Oracle JDK/JRE.

 ------------------------------------------------------------------------------